 At the time, CPV was probably one of the most creative agencies in the country, how did you get into the creative department?

 I was already in there albeit, as a lowly Typographer.

 But I was keen and determined to make a name for myself.

 I used to tinker with the body copy and the Copywriter never spotted it, imagine Tony Brignull or the late David Abbott not spotting that.

-DAVE: I’ve only ever seen Colin Millward’s name preceeded with the words like ‘dour’ or ‘genius’ next to it.
+I’ve only ever seen Colin Millward’s name preceded with the words like ‘dour’ or ‘genius’ next to it.
 What was he like?